ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2021.06.23.md

 * Having them together means it can work as this time needs to be free.
 * Split them during cycle and not outside of cycle
 * block out more time, start earlier, finish same time, more time for a break between review and retrospective if the review takes a full hour.
-* 3oclock start and 1.5-hour run leads to outside of core hours. could move it to 2 until 4 but most people not bothered by 4:30 finish.
+* 3 o'clock start and 1.5-hour run leads to outside of core hours. could move it to 2 until 4 but most people not bothered by 4:30 finish.
 * Start at the same time but have a longer break, very likely to overrun.

 ### Important dates